MicrosoftDocs/Viva/Viva/feature-access-management.md

 - The Global Administrator role in Azure AD or [the role required for the specific app and feature](#features-available-for-feature-access-management).

 > [!IMPORTANT]
-> Viva feature access management isn’t available to customers who have Microsoft 365 GCC, GCC High, or DDD plans.
+> Viva feature access management isn’t available to customers who have Microsoft 365 GCC, GCC High, or DOD plans.

 ## Create and manage access policies for Viva features